limingcan562/ejc-cli/README.md

 The overall structure of the table is generally divided into three blocks (`top`, `middle`, `bottom`).
 - The first block, which we call (`T`), refers to the broad heading of the entire table
-- The second, which we call (`M`), is an overview of the information in each column of the table and is also used to set the corresponding `key` value (`-k 'order, title, date, director, genre, cast, money'`)
+- The second, which we call (`M`), is an overview of the information in each column of the table and is also used to set the corresponding `key` value (`-k 'order,title,date,director,genre,cast,money'`)
 - The third block, which we will call (`B`), is the number of rows in which the program will start reading data (`-s 3`)

 ## How to use your own excel sheet